Research Residency: The Arctic as a Mirror of Global Change

 — About the Center

-Barentsburg is one of the northernmost settlements in
+Barentsburg is one of the northernmost settlements

-the Arctic and support the sustainable development of northern territories.
+and advance the sustainable development

 in the Arctic